Cloud Disaster Recovery and Security Template

 - A method to deal with any hardware differences between production and recovery environments.

 The template is provided in WORD and Adobe Reader PDF format.
 It is can be used in whole or in part to plan for, negotiate, and manage the cloud outsourcing process.
-In the 126 pages included are a job descriptions for Manager Cloud applications, Cloud Computing Architect, sample contract, service level agreement, ISO 27001 - 27002 - 27031 security audit checklist, Business and IT Impact Questionnaire and much more.
+In the 126 pages included are a job descriptions for Digital Brand Manager, Manager Cloud applications, Cloud Computing Architect, sample contract, service level agreement, ISO 27001 - 27002 - 27031 security audit checklist, Business and IT Impact Questionnaire and much more.